 25.2.4.
-Use of major accounting estimates and sources of uncertainty
+Use of major accounting estimates and sources OF UNCERTAINTY

 Assumptions and other sources of uncertainty relate to estimates that require management to make difficult, subjective and complex judgements.
-Below are given major areas that involve management judgement.
+Below are given major areas that 25.2.7.
+STATEMENT OF CHANGES IN EQUITY involve management judgement.

-- Criteria for impairment of investments in subsidiaries and associates are determined using the accounting policy under section 25.2.12 as discussed under note 5. - Deferred tax assets are recognised if the Company plans to realise a profit in the medium-term. - Receivables are impaired item-by-item based on the accounting policy set out in section 25.2.15.
-Any impairment loss recognised is shown in note 8. - · Financial investments.
+- · Criteria for impairment of investments in subsidiaries and associates are determined using the accounting policy under section 25.2.12 as discussed under note 5. - Deferred tax assets are recognised if the Company plans to realise a profit in the medium-term. - · Receivables are impaired item-by-item based on the accounting policy set out in section 25.2.15.
+Any impairment loss recognised is shown in note 8. - Financial investments.

 Classification, recognition, measurement and derecognition, as well as investment impairment and fair value measurement are made based on the accounting policy set out in section 25.2.13.
-Movements of investments and their classification is shown in note 6, while the associated income and expenses, and impairment are shown in note 26.
+Movements of investments and their classification is use. shown in note 6, while the associated income and expenses, and impairment are shown in note 26.

-Technical provisions - calculation and liability adequacy tests pertaining to insurance contracts are shown in section 25.2.19.
+· Technical provisions - calculation and liability adequacy tests pertaining to insurance contracts are shown in section 25.2.19.
 Movements in these provisions are shown in note